skohlmann/GBC-Ball-Counter/readme.md

 * Capture delay
 * Brightness difference
-* Miminum difference in percent
+* Minimum difference in percent
 * Capture delay

 can be changed in the settings dialog.